Previously: Part 1

 There are three possible explanations for this each of which is convincing to some degree:

-1) The unrealistic defensive assignments Johnson draws because of the deficiencies of his teammates.
+1) The unrealistic defensive assignments Johnson draws because of the deficiencies of his teammates.5) Larry Drew has done a good job of spotting Jason Collins.

 2) The amount of time Johnson plays with the second unit.